Well, at least they're making the best of the situation.

 - The rather appropriate title and plot of this "Criminal Minds" slashfic.
 Hotch and Reid are snowed in and find a rather interesting way to pass the time.

-- The Thing (1982) Scientists are stranded in a artic research base due to lack of communications and transport and they can't afford to let the alien escape.
+- The Thing (1982) Scientists are stranded in an Antarctic research base due to lack of communications and transport and they can't afford to let the alien escape.

 - The Shining The family are trapped inside the hotel due to severe weather and the Snow-Cat being sabotaged.